Matus-Dubrava/aws/EC2/README.md

     -   use Load Balancer with just pivate IPs of EC2 instances

 pricing - as long as the elastic IP is attached to a running instance, you are not paying for it

+# Auto Scaling

+In real-life, the load on your website and application can change.
+In the cloud, you can create and get rid of servers very quickly.

+The goal of an Auto Scaling Group (ASG) is to

+-   scale out (add EC2 instances) to match an increased load
+-   scale in (remove EC2 instances) to match a decreased load
+-   ensure we have a minimum and a maximum number of instances running
+-   automatically register new instances to a load balancer

+attributes of ASG

+-   launch configuration
+    -   AMI + Instance type
+    -   EC2 user data
+    -   EBS volumes
+    -   security groups
+    -   SSH key pair
+-   min size / max size / initial capacity
+-   network + subnets information
+-   load balancer information
+-   scaling policies

+## Auto Scaling Alarms

+-   it is possible to scale an ASG based on CloudWatch alarms
+-   an alarm monitors a metric (such as average CPU usage)
+-   metrics are computed for the overall ASG instances
+-   based on the alarm
+    -   we can create scale-out policies (increase number of instances)
+    -   we can create scale-in policies (decrease number of instances)

+It is possible to define "better" (newer feature) auto scaling rules that are directly managed by EC2 (not based on alarms, and you don't have to say how many instance to add or remove)

+-   average CPU usage
+-   number of requests on the ELB per instance
+-   average network in
+-   average network out

 # Review